-After several decades of orbital study, Mars is now well served by remotely sensed imagery.
-This imagery enables the detailed examination and identification of features and processes globally at a spatial resolution of $\sim 6 \,\mathrm{m\,pixel^{-1}}$, and in many places down to 0.25 m pixel-1 spatial resolution.
-However, Mars is poorly served by accurate, high-resolution digital elevation models (DEMs), which are critical resources for the study of surface processes.
-DEMs enable an understanding of 3-D form and process relationships otherwise only available through in situ study.
-These include investigations of recurring slope lineations (Schaefer et al., 2019), glacial deposits (Hubbard et al., 2011; Conway and Balme, 2014), aeolian ridges (Berman et al., 2018; Chojnacki et al., 2014, 2017), and fluvial deposits (Voigt and Hamilton, 2018; Tirsch et al., 2018; Adler et al., 2019; Davis et al., 2018; Hamilton et al., 2018; Stack et al., 2016; Wilson et al., 2018).
-DEMs also fulfil a critical mission requirement when searching for potential rover landing sites (Stack et al., 2016; Golombek et al., 2017, 2012; Grant et al., 2018).
-Finally, high-resolution DEMs add crucial contextual information to other forms of remote-sensing data.
-DEMs then are vital in planetary sciences, in which in situ study is limited to only a handful of lander missions.
+(Hubbard et al., 2011; Conway and Balme, 2014), aeolian ridges (Berman et al., 2018; Chojnacki et al., 2014, 2017), and fluvial deposits (Voigt and Hamilton, 2018; Tirsch et al., 2018; Adler et al., 2019; Davis et al., 2018; Hamilton et al., 2018; Stack et al., 2016; Wilson et al., 2018).
+DEMs also fulfil a critical mission requirement when searching for potential rover landing-sites (Stack et al., 2016; Golombek et al., 2017, 2012; Grant et al., 2018).
+High-resolution DEMs add crucial contextual information to other forms of remote-sensing data.
+DEMs then, are vital in planetary sciences where in-situ study is limited to only a handful of lander missions.
 Several martian DEM datasets have been produced to fulfil this requirement, but they vary dramatically in both resolution and coverage.

 The Mars Orbiter Laser Altimeter (MOLA) instrument aboard the Mars Global Surveyor (MGS) is the only dedicated altimeter to orbit Mars.
-It provides a globally complete model of Mars's elevation, with a vertical accuracy of ~ 1.5 m (Smith et al., 2001).
+It provides a globally complete model of Mars's elevation, with a vertical accuracy of ~1.5 m (Smith et al., 2001).
 MOLA has proved extremely useful for the study of the largest topographic features on Mars.
-These features, on the scale of the Tharsis bulge and the dichotomy boundary (1000s of kilometres), exert an influence on the regional-global scale topography of Mars and reflect large changes in Mars's early geological history (Mège and Masson, 1996; Sharp, 1973; Frey et al., 1998).
-However, with an along track resolution of 300 m and an interpolated grid spacing of $\sim 460\,\mathrm{m}$ at the Equator (Smith et al., 2001), MOLA has limited potential for the study of features < 10 km in scale.
+These features, on the scale of the Tharsis bulge and the dichotomy boundary (1000s of km), exert an influence on the regional-global scale topography of Mars, and detail large changes in Mars's early geological history (Mège and Masson, 1996; Sharp, 1973; Frey et al., 1998).
+However, with an along track resolution of 300 m, and an interpolated grid-spacing of ~460 m at the equator (Smith et al., 2001), MOLA has limited potential for the study of features <10 km in scale.
 During the last 2 billion years, substantial dynamic landscape evolution has occurred at or below this scale (Day and Kocurek, 2016; Andrieu et al., 2018; Banks et al., 2018; Aye et al., 2019).
-These features are increasingly well covered by 2-D imagery, but there is great demand for DEMs with horizontal resolution much better than MOLA's that can be combined with imagery to resolve these landscapes.
+These features are increasingly well-covered by 2D imagery, but there is great demand for DEMs with horizontal resolution much better than MOLA's that can be combined with imagery to resolve these landscapes.